 What’s fascinating is, how social media was used mattered.
 While passive browsing felt like wasted time, talking to friends and making plans slightly boosted emotional well-being.
 Next time you’re on social media think: How am I using this — am I terrifying myself by reading all the news about Coronavirus?
 Am I jealously watching stories from those who have a "quarantine boo" or someone to cuddle up with while I'm all alone?
 These might be negative interactions with social media.
 However, if I'm actively messaging an old friend, that's a more meaningful, less solitary, and more uplifting use of your time.

 Tip #2: Get comfortable with being alone.
 While it sounds counter-intuitive, loneliness is actually very separate from being alone, or isolated in quarantine.
 It's whether we deal with being alone in a healthy vs. unhealthy way that makes all the difference.
 We can use it as a time to introspect and get to know ourselves.
 We can use it for self-improvement or long-term planning.
 Or, we can succumb to feeling sorry for ourselves.
-The LIFE App starts off with a feeling wheel because managing our own emotions is core to how we handle any situation in which we find ourselves.

 Tip #3: Use cognitive behavioral therapy and a growth mindset to get yourself out of your shell.
 One of the toughest things about being alone with our thoughts is that often times, they aren’t pretty.
 Socially-anxious thoughts such as, “I’ll be alone forever,” or, “everyone dislikes me” are examples of cognitive distortions and can be retrained through some simple steps: looking objectively at the facts, thinking of other, less-severe reasons for said facts, and reflecting on how you might act if the reverse of your thinking were true.
 For example, perhaps the fact is that you haven't heard from friends and you're disappointed.
 An immediate thought might be, "Wow, I can't believe they all don't care," which would make you withdraw even further.
 A retrained thought might be, “They may be dealing with a lot of stressors themselves, or maybe their job is under a lot of pressure."
 This thought might lead you to behave more productively, such as reaching out to see how they are doing.